blaynem/rumble-raffle-DAO/README.md

     - Only with x amount of coin
     - Etc
 - Rooms:
-  - ~~Should show the users public address on hover of their name.~~
-    - Should style this better
   - Request payment before joining a game.
   - When you are in an activity, it should highlight the row / your name or something to bring awareness to it.
 - Home Page: